This page answers the frequently asked questions about CockroachDB serverless and CockroachDB dedicated.

 What is the cold start latency of a Serverless cluster?

-When a Serverless cluster is idle, it will scale down to zero and consume no RUs.
+When a CockroachDB serverless cluster is idle, it will scale down to zero and consume no RUs.
 When the cluster becomes active again it will begin serving requests within a fraction of a second, typically around 600 milliseconds.

 Is my cluster secure?